 the Interconnected Party shall ensure that the MAOP of its Pipeline is not less than the MAOP of First Gas’ Pipeline; and

-First Gas shall have no liability to the Interconnected Party whatsoever in relation to or arising from the Delivery Pressure provided that the Maximum Delivery Pressure does not exceed the MAOP of First Gas’ Pipeline.
+First Gas shall have no liability to the Interconnected Party whatsoever in relation to or arising from the Delivery Pressure, provided that the Maximum Delivery Pressure does not exceed the MAOP of First Gas’ Pipeline.

 Excessive Flow

-The Interconnected Party agrees that it will not take Gas at a Delivery Point at a rate greater than the then-current Maximum Design Flow Rate and, if it does so, it shall be liable for:
+The Interconnected Party will not take Gas at a Delivery Point at a rate greater than the then-current Maximum Design Flow Rate.
+If it does so, the Interconnected Party shall be liable for:

-the cost of repairs to, or replacement of any First Gas equipment damaged by that excessive flow;
+the cost of repairs to, or replacement of, any First Gas equipment damaged by that excessive flow;

 the charge determined in accordance with section 11.11; and